kamicode25dev-hub/learning-journey/README.md

 # 🚀 Learning Journey 🚀

-📚 Repository created to organize all the courses I’ve completed in my journey as a future **Software Engineer**.
+📚 Repository created to organize all the courses I have completed throughout my journey as an aspiring Computer Science professional.
 Here you will find **summaries, notes, and projects** for each course I finish.

 ---